lost-cypher/Fun-and-Practice/README.md

 If you are hiring - I would love to hear about your offer.<br>

 Table of Contents:
-1.Guessmeifyoucan - You play vs the pc by guessing its randomly generated number(console) 2.Blackjack21 - You play vs the pc in a basic blackjack game with a 52-cards deck, no stakes and no win-counter.
-Might enhance this in the future^^
+1.Guessmeifyoucan - You play vs the pc by guessing its randomly generated number(console)<br>
+2.Blackjack21 - You play vs the pc in a basic blackjack game with a 52-cards deck, no stakes and no win-counter.
+Might enhance this in the future^^<br>